Leedehai/typst-physics/physics-manual.typ

 Function: `derivative(`_f_, \*_args_, \*\*_kwargs_`)`, abbreviated as `dv(`...`)`.
 - _f_: the function, which can be `#none` or omitted,
-- positional _args_: the variable name, *optionally* followed by an order number,
+- positional _args_: the variable name, then at the last *optionally* followed by an order number e.g. `2`,
 - named _kwargs_:
   - `d`: the differential symbol [default: `upright(d)`].
   - `s`: the "slash" separating the numerator and denominator [default: `none`], by default it produces the normal fraction form $dv(f,x)$.
 The most common non-default is `slash` or simply `\/`, so as to create a flat form $dv(f,x,s:\/)$ that fits inline.